 If you want to validate whether open-source OCR can work for your invoice formats before committing to a full pipeline build, start with PaddleOCR's PP-Structure module on a representative sample of 20-50 invoices from your most common vendors.
 That gives you the most realistic read on table extraction quality and will quickly surface the edge cases your pipeline would need to handle.

-Invoice-Specific Tools: invoice2data and Doctr
+Invoice-Specific and Layout-Aware Tools: invoice2data and docTR

 invoice2data: Template-Based Extraction